Fiction with Matt Burgess

 Second, we will do a series of short, in-class writing exercises designed to tap into your creative self, to help you understand your process better, and possibly to serve as raw material for future stories.

-Piece by Piece: A Youth Writing Workshop
+Word by Word: A Youth Writing Workshop

 Note: This workshop is designed for high school-age students (grades 9-12 or equivalent).